How Amazon S3 authorizes a request - Amazon Simple Storage Service

 1. User context – In the user context, the parent account to which the user belongs is the context authority.

 Amazon S3 evaluates a subset of policies owned by the parent account.
 This subset includes the user policy that the parent attaches to the user.
-If the parent also owns the resource in the request (bucket, object), Amazon S3 also evaluates the corresponding resource policies (bucket policy, bucket ACL, and object ACL) at the same time.
+If the parent also owns the resource in the request (bucket or object), Amazon S3 also evaluates the corresponding resource policies (bucket policy, bucket ACL, and object ACL) at the same time.

 A user must have permission from the parent account to perform the operation.